 The Co-operative Banks were formed with the formation of the Co-operative Credit Societies Act,1904.
 It helps in bridging the gap between the banks and the small and medium-income groups.
 The various public and private sector banks cannot check the need for small and medium-income groups.

 - Primary Agricultural Societies: These operate at the village level.

-- Central Co-operative Societies: These operate at district level and manage various primary societies.
+- Central Co-operative Societies: These operate at the district level and manage various primary societies.

-- State Co-operative Societies: These operate at state level and manage various central co-operative societies.
+- State Co-operative Societies: These operate at the state level and manage various central co-operative societies.